Earth contains an astonishing diversity of ecosystems. The interdependence of these biomes sustain the planet as a whole.

 Tundra (Figures 7a & 9h) is among the coldest biomes, with average winter temperatures of -34˚ C and summer temperatures between 3-12° C. The warmer growing season lasts only 50 – 60 days, but this is adequate to supply sustenance to its multitudes of migrating birds and caribou (Figure 15).
 Tundra soil is high in organic matter and lies atop permanently frozen soil called permafrost.
 With the increased temperatures induced by climate change, however, shallower layers of permafrost are beginning to thaw, allowing the organic content to decay, releasing methane (CH4) into the atmosphere that had been sequestered in organic form for millennia.
-This enormous release of methane from thawing tundra contributes considerably to greenhouse gas emissions (Chapter 6 explains how methane is a greenhouse gas 20X more potent than CO2).
+This enormous release of methane from thawing tundra contributes considerably to greenhouse gas emissions (the Global Climate Change chapter explains how methane is a greenhouse gas 20X more potent than CO2).

 Water is the common link among the aquatic ecosystems and it makes up the largest portion of the biosphere (Figure 7b).
 This is where life began billions of years ago.
 Without water, organisms would be unable to sustain themselves (see the role of water for life in Chapter 2).
 Aquatic ecosystems support highly diverse groups of organisms and are classified into two broad categories: freshwater and saltwater or marine.